greim/gen/src/chapters/03-iterators.md

  1. **Open-ended sequences**: Sometimes it's useful to model *infinite or ridiculously long sequences*.
 For example, the set of all positive integers.
  2. **Lazy sequences**: Sometimes it's useful to model lazy sequences, which don't have a value until the moment the consumer asks for it.
 This can save both memory and CPU cycles.

-Iterators have no problem with the above, because they define a protocol comprising the *minimum* operations for sequence traversal: A) what's the next thing? and B) are we done yet?
+Arrays come loaded with a lot of capabilities and assumptions, which makes them powerful but also means they can't do these things.
+Iterators have no such limitations, because they define a protocol comprising only the *minimum* operations for sequence traversal: A) what's the next thing? and B) are we done yet?

 By establishing a set of minimal rules everyone agrees to follow, the protocol establishes separation of concerns.
 As long as you—the producer—implement the protocol, you're free to model a sequence however you want.
 As long as you—the consumer—adhere to this protocol, you're free to decide when to iterate and whether to bail out of the iteration.